In the world of food blogging, it’s all too easy to get wrapped up in what everyone else is doing.

 There’s a lot of blanket advice about things that bloggers should do, and it’s tempting to assume that this advice applies to you.

 In reality, many SEO recommendations just aren’t right for each and every food blogger.
 There are general SEO tips and best practices, but every blog has its own niche, technical tool stack, content strategy, and goals.
-In addition, each author has their own E-A-T for SEO (expertise, authoritativeness and trustworthiness).
+In addition, each author has their own E-E-A-T for SEO (experience, expertise, authoritativeness and trustworthiness).